pivotal-Josh-Gainey/LoggerApp/README.md

 # LoggerApp
-Simple app to initiate log messages
+Simple app to initiate log messages<br>
 Usage:<br>
 This app can be used to log custom messages.<br><br>